JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/La_Fe_De_Jesus.md

 Let's see how he oriented his life, and we will have the model to follow for ourselves.
 He had an exceptional tool at his disposal, but one that is also within our reach.
 This tool is nothing other than a SUBLIME AND UNRESERVED FAITH IN GOD.

-There is something that makes it exceptional $y$ is that, contrary to what happens with the tools that we manufacture, it turns out that the more you use it, instead of breaking down or deteriorating, the more powerful it becomes.
+There is something that makes it exceptional and is that, contrary to what happens with the tools that we manufacture, it turns out that the more you use it, instead of breaking down or deteriorating, the more powerful it becomes.

 Faith presents us with a dilemma analogous to that of which came first, the chicken or the egg, and I personally am not clear if the idea-ideal of God is first reached, and then Faith emerges, or it is the other way around, but what does seem clear to me is that at one time or another in our lives, both concepts appear, and the key is not to separate them from you because, especially at first, they seem disconcerting or unclear.